Ipouyall/Omega-Regular-Stoch-Cert/Documents/Instruction.md

 python3 -m system --input ./benchmark [--output <output_file>]
 ```

-This command runs all benchmarks in the `./benchmark` directory, starting by verifications and then control problems.
+This command processes all benchmarks in the `./benchmark` directory,
-The results are saved in `benchmark_results.txt` (or `--output` if provided)
+starting with verification problems followed by control problems.
-and printed in the terminal after each benchmark.
+Results are saved in `benchmark_results.txt` (or as specified with `--output`) and printed to the terminal.

 ### Python API Usage

-Use `runner_check.py` to run a benchmark programmatically:
+To run benchmarks programmatically, use `runner_check.py`:

 ```python
 from system import benchmark_runner